-The gel contains a reservoir of testosterone and is applied topically to the skin.
-The drug is then delivered through the skin, in what is advertised as a safe and effective way to increase men’s natural testosterone levels.
-The manufacturers also claim that their formula protects other people from accidentally coming into contact with the drug through normal daily activities.
+AndroGel is a topical gel containing testosterone.
+Once applied to the skin, the drug is delivered through the skin, in what is advertised as a safe and effective way to increase men’s natural testosterone levels.
+The manufacturer, AbbVie, Inc., also claims that their formula protects other people from accidentally coming into contact with the drug through normal daily activities.

 - Pulmonary embolism